We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People with type 2 diabetes at risk of stroke and heart attack may also take this medication.

-This medication helps people feel full for longer by slowing the rate at which the stomach empties.
+This medication helps people feel full for longer by slowing the stomach emptying rate.
 It also helps stop the pancreas from producing glycogen when a person’s blood sugar levels are high.

 GLP-1 receptors can also lower systolic and diastolic blood pressure and total cholesterol levels.
 There is also evidence that this class of medication can help reduce body weight, with people losing, on average, 2.9 kilograms (kg) compared to a placebo.